totem-tech/documentation/crowdloan/crowdloan-faq.md

 The maximum contribution is determined by the maximum number of KAPEX that is available for allocation.

 This is known as the Crowdloan Hard Cap.
-If the Live Accounting Association judges that the Crowdloan is over-subscribed, it can at its own discretion increase the quantity of KAPEX to be allocated.
+If the Project Team judges that the Crowdloan is over-subscribed, it can at its own discretion increase the quantity of KAPEX to be allocated.

 > The Crowdloan Soft Cap is 568K DOT - 56,800 KAPEX*. <br />
 > The Crowdloan Target Cap is 1.775M DOT - 177,500 KAPEX*. <br />